lillist-pearl/lillist-pearl/README.md

 & I'm simp many characters at the same time ^^

-& a 'little' characters I like: Miya Chinen, Xiao, Dainsleif, Scara, Pantalone,...@@
+& a 'little' characters I like: Miya Chinen, Xiao, Dainsleif, Scara, Pantalone, Mr. Scarletella...@@

 • FANDOM ‧(๑>◡<๑)

-& MAIN FANDOM: GENSHIN IMPACT/HONKAI STAR RAIL!! (and other fandoms that I participate in such as HQ!!, BLLK, MHA, JJK...)✨
+& MAIN FANDOM: GENSHIN IMPACT/HONKAI STAR RAIL!! (and other fandoms that I participate in such as HQ!!, BLLK, MHA, JJK, Homocipher...)✨

 & About otp ship, popular couples.
 (I don't care much about otp) +.+